TrentRice/NHL-CoachFiring-Analysis-R/README.md

-# NHL Head Coach Firing Analysis
+# Shooting Percentage Luck?
+An analysis of NHL Coach Firings

 </a>